 Search Delicious bookmarks

-7. Built-in search is the best way to search Delicious by tags.
+7. [NO LONGER WORKS] Built-in search is the best way to search Delicious by tags.
 If you need to search for several tags at a time, just type them all in a row without commas.
 You can also access Delicious search instantly with the search plugin that comes together with the official extension mentioned above.